ugcs/dronelogbook/README.md

 upload.server.password=dronelogbook_password_or_md5_hash
 ```

-Uploading process of acquired telemetry starts if you check `Upload flights` checkbox and click on `Get telemetry` button.
+Uploading process of acquired telemetry starts if you click on `Upload` button.

 Acquired telemetry data will be saved as `.csv` file to `<application data folder>\telemetry` directory by default.
 You can change telemetry storing directory in `client.properties`:
 ```properties